The future delivery of this 4-day course over 5 days is currently uncertain.

 Short Course Description:

-This four-day course will be a mixture of presentations and practical exercises.
+This four-day course will run over 5 days.
+It will be a mixture of presentations and practical exercises.
 It will give you a solid grounding in Bayesian methods that can be used with any kind of model and data set to compare models, estimate parameters, analyse uncertainties and communicate results.

 We will cover:

-Day 4 Model comparison, communication of results and graphical models
+Day 4: : Model comparison, Communication of results

 The course will use examples of models and data from natural environment research.
 However, you will be able to transfer the methods and techniques to any other model, data set or research question.
 There will be time allocated to practical exercises where you can opt to use the materials provided by the teachers, or use your own model(s) and data.